A One-Stop Shop for a Unique Cultural Experience at Al Marmoom Heritage Village

 Retailers are also looking forward to the Festival as the month-long markets mean increased footfall and sales.
 Al Faraj says the aim this year is to make the kiosks available to all retailers thereby creating more choices for shoppers.
 Interested parties can send an email to firstname.lastname@example.org or call 0545824728 to book their spaces.

 This way, he adds, retailers are in a better position to offer a diverse range of products to visitors and tourists.
-Kiosks of sizes 2×2 metres and 3×3 metres are currently available to retailers that are interested in being part of the Festival.
+Kiosks of sizes 2×2 meters and 3×3 meters are currently available to retailers that are interested in being part of the Festival.

-Al Marmoom Heritage Village will be open to public from 29th March to 12th of April, and will complement the festive celebrations across Al Marmoom during the annual camel race.
-More information about the events, attractions, and the races can be found on www.almarmoomhfestival.ae
+Al Marmoom Heritage Village will be open to public from 6th of April to 18th of April, and will complement the festive celebrations across Al Marmoom during the annual camel race.
+More information about the events, attractions, and the races can be found on www.almarmoomfestivals.ae